Studio 3A

 JLS D flip-flop model

-2. Use the following to control the D Flip-Flop (Input is the data to store).
+- Use the following to control the D Flip-Flop (

 Input